GhostOps77/click-repl/docs/source/documentation/auto_completion.rst

 .. note::

    Make sure to use :class:`click_repl.completer.ClickCompleter` as the base class in order to make your custom completer work with the REPL.

    :class:`~click_repl.completer.ClickCompleter` has an abstract method for almost every unique aspect and component in the click module.
 Therefore, it's easy to customize its autocompletion behaviour for every single component.

 .. code-block:: python
+   :linenos:

    import click

    from click_repl import repl
    from click_repl.completer import ClickCompleter

    class MyCompleter(ClickCompleter):
        def get_completions(self, document):
            # Implement your logic on generating suggestions for incomplete text in the prompt.
            ...

    @click.group(invoke_without_command=True)
    @click.pass_context
    def main(ctx):
        repl(ctx, completer_cls=MyCompleter)  # Now, it'll use custom completer.

    main()

 Refer to `ClickCompleter's API Docs <click_repl.completer.ClickCompleter>`_ to learn about component-specific methods.

 .. note::

    You cannot disable completer in the same way as for the validator.
 The completer is the crucial component of the click-repl module.

 completer_kwargs
 ----------------